GadgetBlaster/JavaScript-DnD-Dungeon-Generator/README.md

 ## TODO list:

-- Fix awkward room descriptions.
+- [ ] Fix awkward room descriptions.
-- Add rate loot and magical item generation.
+- [ ] Add rare loot and magical item generation.
-- Required items by room type.
+- [ ] Required items by room type.
 For example, a bedroom should always contain at least a bed.
-- Item frequency by room type.
-For example, books should be more common in library and study rooms.
+- [ ] Item frequency by room type.
+For example, books should be more common in libraries and studies.
-- Item quantity by room type.
+- [ ] Item quantity by room type.
 For example, a hallway should typically have fewer items than a laboratory.
-- Add checkbox filters for sets.
+- [ ] Add checkbox sets for select menu options.
 For example, be able to select a subset of room types or room conditions.
-- Add a max room count setting.
+- [ ] Add a max room count setting.
-- Add grid dimension settings.
+- [ ] Add grid dimension settings.
-- Add multi level generation with stairway connections.
+- [ ] Add multi level generation with stairway connections.
-- Generate dungeon title and dungeon description.
+- [ ] Generate dungeon title and dungeon description.
+- [ ] Generate random encounters based on challenge rating and frequency knobs.
+- [ ] Add dungeon and environment types.
+Such as classic dungeon, wilderness, jungle ruin, etc.
+- [ ] JS doc blocks & type defs